bradleybauer/rummikub/post.md

 If there is no way to play red 5's (including not playing red 5's) then this branch of the recursion tree does not lead to a valid configuration and we should return.

 However, these checks are not sufficient to guarantee we never violate the board constraint.
 Why?
-Because when forming runs for tiles of value 6 or 7 we can choose to not extend a run that has length one or two.
+Because when forming runs using tiles of value 6 we can choose to not extend a run that has length one or two.
-The tiles in that run would have to be discarded which could violate the board constraint (for ex: not enough red 5's or red 6's).
+The tiles in that run would have to be discarded which could violate the board constraint due to not having enough 4's or 5's.
 In this case we would not be able to catch this error because so far we only know how to check the board constraint for the current value.
 The way to fix this is to keep count of how many tiles we have played of the previous two values (for each color separately).
-Then when forming runs with red 7's we can check if not extending a red run (of length one or two) violates the board constraint.
+Then when forming runs with red 6's we can check if not extending a red run (of length one or two) puts us in a state where not enough red 4's or 5's have been played.
 Note that if a run has length at least three then not extending it does not force us to discard any tiles and so can not violate the board constraint (so we do not have to check in this case).

 We do not have to do anything special for choosing groups.
-In the following paragraph I will use 'configuration' to mean a set of groups.
+In the following proof of this fact I will use 'configuration' to mean a set of groups.
-I will use 'maximal configuration' to mean a configuration containing the most tiles possible among all configurations where tiles come from some set $S$.
+Also, I will use 'maximal configuration' to mean a configuration containing the most tiles possible among all configurations where tiles come from some set $S$.
 Note that if we have $n$ tiles of color $c$ in a configuration then there are at least $n$ groups in the configuration.
 Also if a subset of the available tiles can be arranged into a configuration of $n$ groups then a maximal configuration contains at least $n$ groups (there are at most three groups, if using two jokers, and at most two groups of four in any configuration).
 Now assume a subset $S$ of the available tiles can be arranged into a configuration with $n$ tiles of color $c$ and that we have arranged some maximal configuration $M$.
 If $M$ contains $k < n$ tiles of color $c$ then $M$ contains at least $n - k$ groups which do not contain a tile of color $c$ (groups of size three).
 In this case we can add $n-k$ tiles of color $c$ from $S$ to $n-k$ groups of three in $M$ which contradicts that $M$ is a maximal configuration.
-Thus $k=n$.
+Thus $k\geq n$.
 This shows that if there are $n$ tiles of color $c$ in the set of tiles of current value that remain after playing runs and if those $n$ tiles can be played in some configuration then every maximal configuration contains those $n$ tiles.
 So choosing a maximal group guarantees that we satisfy the board constraint if it is possible to satisfy the board constraint by playing groups.